 Step 3: Load Data into BigQuery

-To load the data from your local machine, you can use the Google Cloud console.
+You can use the Google Cloud console to load the data from your local machine.
 Here are the steps to follow:

-1. On the BigQuery page of the Google Cloud console, expand your project in the Explorer panel, and select a dataset.
+- On the Google Cloud console's BigQuery page, expand your project in the Explorer panel and select a dataset.

 Alternatively, if you choose to load data into Google Cloud Storage (GCS) before loading it into BigQuery, you will need to provide the Cloud Storage URI.
 You can then use a POST request or create a ‘Load Job’ in BigQuery pointing to your source data in Cloud Storage.
 You can also refer to the documentation for more information on how to load data into BigQuery for different data formats.